dharmik-kaklotar/User-authentication-api/README.md

     ```bash
    npm run dev

-4. Open your browser and visit http://localhost:3000 to view the app.
+4. Open your browser and visit http://localhost:5000 to view the app.

 ## Features

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+- User Registration for creating a user.
+- User Login If User Already has an account.
+-
+-